Duplicates Analysis

 While the summary view is useful for obtaining an overview of the duplicates in the data, the real power of the duplicates view comes from clicking on one of the other items in the left-hand side tree structure.

-Clicking on the Graph node displays a graph of the data showing the group sizes associated with each observation:
+Clicking on the node displays a graph of the data showing the group sizes associated with each observation:

 Here we see which six observations are in duplicate groups.
 There does not appear to be a pattern to the location of these observations.